By Todd Kalman

 Media organizations adding digital advertising to their sales mix face an interesting question: how should they pay commission on digital advertising sales?

-Digital adds new dimension to commissions
+Digital adds a new dimension to commissions.

-Digital advertising, however, introduces more complexity.
-As a media organization, you incur overhead to support digital advertising.
-You must then decide whether to pay commission on net or gross revenue.
-Additionally, you'll need to determine the right percentage to pay for digital sales and how to structure commission across the range of digital products.
+Additionally, you’ll need to determine the right percentage to pay for digital sales and how to structure commission across digital products.
 All of these decisions impact the bottom line, business growth, employee satisfaction and retention and more.

-Digital is competitive, so commission structure has added importance
+Digital is competitive, so commission structure has added importance.

 1. Pay commission on gross revenue.